nikitavoloboev/data/focusing/focusing.md

 ![](https://i.imgur.com/lTSgHvg.png)

-I also use [2Do](../macOS/apps/2do.md)'s recurring scheduled tasks as a way to remember to complete my day/week/monthly reviews which I often do in the evenings of particular days.
+I also use [2Do](../macOS/apps/2do.md)'s recurring scheduled tasks as a way to remember to complete my day/week/monthly reviews/plans which I often do in the evenings of particular days.

 ![](https://i.imgur.com/jNeNTod.png)